 A Strong Grasp of PHP & PHP Frameworks

 While many developers will jump from one CMS to the next, there are foundational coding languages that your developer will need to be familiar with to work with Drupal.
-Since Drupal 7 was built using PHP, and Drupal 8 was build using Symfony (a PHP framework), it’s absolutely vital that your developer has a working knowledge of PHP and PHP frameworks.
+Since Drupal 7 was built using PHP, and Drupal 8 was built using Symfony (a PHP framework), it’s absolutely vital that your developer has a working knowledge of PHP and PHP frameworks.

 Experience Installing & Building Drupal Modules